armandoalamilla/BA-MBA/README.md

 # BA-MBA
-some exercise from BI class from MBA
+some R exercises and materials from BI class from MBA